There are currently 1,000+ designers available on Reedsy, come meet them.

 Designer: Matt H.

-The Dragon and the Nightingale book cover, by Sofía S.
+The Dragon and the Nightingale romantasy book cover design by Sofía S. featuring a blue dragon curling around a golden birdcage holding a glowing nightingale.

 Designer: Sofía S.